nsifnugel/biostat777-Natalia-Sifnugel/README.md

 # biostat777-intro-Natalia-Sifnugel

-This repository contains my personal website, the first project for biostat777.
+This repository contains all files for my personal website, the first project for biostat777.

-pulling and pushing from github
+You can reach my website at: <https://nsifnugel.github.io/biostat777-intro-Natalia-Sifnugel/>